 An infection can lead to excruciating toothaches, and it requires immediate treatment.
 If left untreated, it can spread to other parts of the body and infect vital organs like the brain and heart.
 During the earlier stages, an infection can typically be treated with a root canal, which involves removing the tooth's soft tissues and nerves.

-A severe infection might require extraction of the patient's tooth to preserve their health.
+A severe infection might require the extraction of the patient's tooth to preserve their health.

 4. Severe toothaches